W-L/pauNy/README.md

 ### Required args

-Execute the runscript with input `-i / --input`, which can be fasta files of assemblies or one or more directories with fasta files in them.
+Execute the runscript with input `-i / --input`, which can be fasta/fastq files or one or more directories with fasta/fastq files in them.
 Files can be gzipped too.

 ### Optional args